 Thanks..and more

-By lvh, Maria, Daniel, Heather, Max, Felix, Lorelai, Kathy
+By lvh, Maria, Daniel C., Heather, Lorelai, Daniel S., Christoph, Kathy

 We’ve been able to accomplish a lot this year with your support.

-33% of members participated in the new process for selecting the developers to receive 2025 annual funding.
+30% of members participated in the process for selecting the developers to receive 2026 annual funding.
 Thank you for reviewing the proposals and voting!

 We appreciate your subscription to our regular news and updates dispatches - as we believe it encourages wider use of the tools and resources of the developers we have funded - strengthening and advancing the open-source and Clojure community.
-For those of you who subscribe but are not yet members, you can always join the voting community for as little as $5 per month.
+For those of you who subscribe but are not yet members, you can always join the voting community for as little as $5 per month..
+For those of you who are already members, even a small increase in membership contributions could enable us to fund more projects.
+Every little bit helps.

-We were able to sponsor and attend the Heart of Clojure conference in Belgium in September - and it was a pleasure to talk with many of you again in person after a long CoVid hiatus.
+We were able to attend the Heart of Clojure/Conj conference in the U.S. in November - and it was great to see and share with so many of you in person!

 The developer’s work we fund is highly valued - and used daily.